gruntwork-io/docs/docs/reference/modules/terraform-aws-data-storage/rds-proxy/rds-proxy.md

 <HclListItem name="db_secret_arn" requirement="required" type="string">
 <HclListItemDescription>

 The DB secret should contain username and password for the DB as a key-value pairs.
-Otherwise, you can insert plaintext secret with the format should look like {'username':'your_username','password':'your_password'}.
+Otherwise, you can insert plaintext secret with the format should look like &#123;'username':'your_username','password':'your_password'&#125;.

 </HclListItemDescription>
 </HclListItem>